 Competitive Markets.
 We believe that properly designed competitive markets are the best mechanism to ensure cost-effective, reliable power supplies and that such markets have also demonstrated the ability to reduce GHG and air emissions in the most efficient way.

 Clean Energy.
 Exelon has supported development of a number of key environmental rulemakings, under the Clean Air Act including the Mercury and Air Toxics Rule (MATS), the Cross-State Air Pollution Rule (CSAPR), and CHG New Source Performance Standards (NSPS) for new and existing power plants.

 Nuclear Energy.
 As the largest nuclear fleet operator in the nation, Exelon believes nuclear power is a clean, safe, affordable way to meet energy demands in the United States with minimal direct GHG emissions.
 We support national policies that will encourage the extended and expanded operation of existing plants.
 We also support the establishment of an effective approach to spent nuclear fuel management.

-- Exelon has participated in the CDP since 2005 and qualified for the Carbon Disclosure Leadership Index (CDLI) in six of the eight years we have participated.
+- Exelon has participated in the CDP since 2005 and qualified for the Carbon Disclosure Leadership Index (CDLI) in each of the last three years.
 Our responses document the maturity of our climate change initiatives and achievement of related objectives.

 - In 2012-2014, Exelon also completed the CDP Water and Supply Chain Surveys, which are newer initiatives within the CDP to further expand the importance of environmental performance disclosure.